ibm-cloud-docs/pattern-migration-options-vmware-workloads/compute-design.md

 **Requirements**

--   Provide low risk move to cloud of mission and business critical on-premises VMware virtualized x86-64 application and managed environments.
+-   Provide low risk move to cloud of mission and business critical on-premises VMware virtualized x86-64 application and management environments.
--   Provide a no application change migration capability to move workloads from on-premises to Cloud.
+-   Provide a no application change migration capability, to move environments, using lift-and-shift method from on-premises to Cloud.
--   Fasttrack the datacentre exit strategy
+-   Fasttrack the datacentre exit strategy.
--   Right size VMware VCF licensed cores to business usage
+-   Right size VMware VCF licensed cores to business usage.
--   Provide high performance x86-64 CPU and network bandwidth for large enterprise applications such as SAP
+-   Provide high performance x86-64 CPU and network bandwidth for large enterprise applications such as SAP.
 -   For Mission and Business critical workloads on x86-64 virtualized cloud platform deliver 99.99% Availability and RPO near zero.
 -   Optimise VMware operational and capital expenditure costs.